Lrobinhood/TVControl/README.md

 1. Connect the TV with a USB cable and run `adb devices` to confirm it appears with the `device` state.
 2. Leave the cable attached (or execute `adb tcpip 5555` if you plan to migrate to Wi-Fi later).
 TVControl will attempt to list the USB device automatically when you open the app.
 3. In the UI, either click the detected USB device or toggle **Use manual serial** and paste the serial from `adb devices`.
 As long as the manual serial field contains a value, every command in the remote remains enabled.
+4. Your manual serial entry and toggle preference are saved locally so the remote is ready the next time you open the page.

 ### Operate the Remote

 - Review the status pill in the header to make sure it reads `Manual control active` or reports at least one online device.
 - Use the D-pad cluster for navigation, and the center button for `OK`/`Enter` actions.
 - Volume, channel, media, and system controls are organised into dedicated groups.
 Clicking a button sends the associated ADB key event immediately.
+- The red, green, yellow, and blue buttons appear below the directional pad for quick access to common shortcuts.
 - Enter a channel number in the **Change** form or tap digits on the numeric pad.
 The UI sends the digit sequence automatically and follows with `Enter`.
 - Success or error messages appear beneath the connection card so you can verify each action.